 With the Fluke 116 having true RMS, it makes it perfect for those workers who need a precise and accurate reading.
 For all true RMS devices, it ensures your readings will be accurate even under unfavorable conditions.
 Many multimeters on the market lack this currently, but most HVAC multimeters this will come standard.

-Most all Fluke devices are well designed, but the 116 is made for optimum one-hand usage which is great when your other hand is holding a probe or object.
+Most Fluke devices are well designed, but the 116 is made for optimum one-hand usage which is great when your other hand is holding a probe or object.
 It also has the handy built-in hold function to keep the data handy in case you don’t have anything to write down the measurements on at that time.

-When you’re looking for the best multimeter in terms of versatility, this is the one.
+When you’re looking for the best options in terms of versatility, this is the one.
 With the built-in true RMS capability, you don’t have to worry if your measurements are accurate making this great for professional use.

 The 117 has a bright LED screen with a nice backlight making it easy to see in low-light conditions.
 This device is also built to last for many years with some of the best materials so you don’t have to worry about it breaking down on the job.
-It is also one of the best multimeter with non-contact voltage detection making sure you remain safe at all times.
+It is also one of the best on the market with non-contact voltage detection making sure you remain safe at all times.

 - Non-contact voltage detection